A conversation on caregiving with former Governor Marty Schreiber

 Now nearly two years since her passing, Governor Schreiber and I sat down to discuss his life post-Elaine, who he says he misses dearly every day.

-“I’m just am grateful that we had the life that we did” Schreiber says when reflecting on his 61-year marriage which followed a romance that began during their days at Milwaukee’s Lutheran High School in 1953.
+“I’m just am grateful that we had the life that we did,” Schreiber said when reflecting on his 61-year marriage which followed a romance that began during their days at Milwaukee’s Lutheran High School in 1953.
 “In a way, I was relieved for her that she would no longer have to carry on in the situation that she was in.”

 “I began to understand how I could help us [both] live our best lives possible.”